NullArray/RootHelper/README.md

 ```
 SBD
 ```
-SBD Makes it possible to deploy static binaries of common (and less common) Linux utilities that mightn otherwise be unavailable.
+SBD Makes it possible to deploy static binaries of common (and less common) Linux utilities that might otherwise be unavailable.

 # Usage